 Junk Yard - Any property where persons are engaged in breaking up, dismantling, sorting, distributing, buying or selling of any scrap, waste materials or junk.

-Kennel - The operation of any business or the participation in any activity in which five (5) dogs with permanent canine teeth, or which are more than six (6) months of age, are kept on the premises.
+Kennel (Commercial): The operation of any business in which five or more dogs or cats with permanent teeth, or which are more than six months of age, are boarded for profit.